 Figure 3.6.
 Distributions of the C=C-C=O dihedral angles throughout the 100 ns MD simulations of noncovalently bound BTK inhibitors.
 A and B denotes the BTK monomer bound by the inhibitor while the number in front refers to the identity of the inhibitor.

-Distance of Cys481 Sulfur Atom from the Electrophilic Carbon
+Distance of Cys481 Sulfur from the Electrophilic Carbon

 The distance between the atoms that participate in the covalent bond formation event is a crucial indicator of the possibility of achieving the TS geometries.
 Figure 3.7 shows the distribution of the distances between the Cys481 sulfur and the electrophilic carbon of the inhibitors.
-The average S-C distances vary from 4-8 Å, with the distance between the thiolate sulphur and β-carbon of inhibitors 3 being the shortest (3.8 Å).
+The average S-C distances vary from 4 to 8 Å, with the distance between the thiolate sulphur and β-carbon of inhibitor 3 being the shortest on average (3.8 Å).
 Based on the QM calculations, the hypothetical ideal S-C distances in the TS are about 2.7 Å (R1), 2.6 Å (R3), 2.7 Å (R4(7)), 2.2 Å (R5), and 2.6 Å (R9).
-None of the simulations contained any frames in which the S-C distance was close enough for the TS to be achieved.
-Nevertheless, the fluctuations of the distance could give an indication of the flexibility of the two reactive moieties within the binding site, which would be expected to correspond to the likelihood of sampling a geometry resembling the TS.
+None of the simulations contained any frames in which the S-C distance was so close.
+Nevertheless, the fluctuations of the distance give an indication of how easily the two reactive moieties can approach each other within the binding site, which would be expected to correspond to the likelihood of attaining the TS geometry.
 In agreement with the observations made in the investigation on the torsional barriers, the fluctuation in the S-C distance throughout the simulation is the smallest for 3 (about 1 Å) and largest for 5 (about 7 Å).
 Inhibitors 1, 4, and 7 exhibited fluctuations of about 4 Å, while 9 deviates for about 3 Å from its average S-C distance throughout the simulations.
-5 is thus predicted to have the fastest thiol addition while 3 has the slowest addition rate.
-Since the forward addition rate constants were not reported experimentally, the predictions would await experimental testing.
+Inhibitor 5 is thus predicted to have the fastest thiol addition while 3 has the slowest addition rate.
+Since the forward addition rate constants have not yet reported experimentally, the predictions await experimental testing.